+3.11 Military and defence

-14.1 Establishing a military tradition
+3.11.1 Establishing a military tradition

 The Chirnsides did much to establish and develop Victoria's voluntary military forces through the nineteenth century.
-The Crimean War of 1854-56 had triggered local fears of invasion, resulting in the formation of the Volunteer Military Forces.
-417 In March of 1861, members of the Cavalry, Artillery, Rifle Corps and the Naval Brigade arrived at the Chirnside's Werribee Park estate to participate in the famed Werribee Volunteer Military Encampment.
+The Crimean War of 1854-56 had triggered local fears of invasion, resulting in the formation of the Volunteer Military Forces.343 In March of 1861, members of the Cavalry, Artillery, Rifle Corps and the Naval Brigade arrived at the Chirnside's Werribee Park estate to participate in the famed Werribee Volunteer Military Encampment.
 The Chirnside family donated £1000 to be distributed as prizes to the men.
-Such was the popularity of the encampment that an estimated 10,000 spectators arrived by rail to watch the military drills and 'sham fight', with a reputed total of almost 18,000 people, including the volunteers, present for the opening occasion.
-418 The encampment became an annual affair in the following years, with grandstands, tents and other amenities erected to cater to the crowds.
+Such was the popularity of the encampment that an estimated 10,000 spectators arrived by rail to watch the military drills and 'sham fight', with a reputed total of almost 18,000 people, including the volunteers, present for the opening occasion.344 The encampment became an annual affair in the following years, with grandstands, tents and other amenities erected to cater to the crowds.

-Figure 96 Photograph by Davies & Co. taken at the military encampment at Werribee Park in 1861.
+Figure 84.
+Photograph by Davies & Co. taken at the military encampment at Werribee Park in 1861.
 Men in military uniforms are standing behind a row of well-dressed women spectators.
 Tents are visible in the background.

-Source: State Library Victoria, Accession No. H4649
+(Source: State Library Victoria, Accession No. H4649)

-Figure 97 An image of the 'sham fight' at the Werribee Encampment published in the Newsletter of Australasia in 1861, showing crowds watching on.
+Figure 85.
+An image of the 'sham fight' at the Werribee Encampment published in the Newsletter of Australasia in 1861, showing crowds watching on.
 A grandstand had been erected at the Encampment to allow spectators a better view.

-Source: State Library Victoria, Accession No. NLA00/05/62/00
+(Source: State Library Victoria, Accession No. NLA00/05/62/00) 343 James 1985, p.
+27.

-Figure 98 An image of the review of volunteers on the makeshift parade ground at Werribee in 1861.
+Figure 86.
+An image of the review of volunteers on the makeshift parade ground at Werribee in 1861.
 The scale of the event is evidenced by the crowds and arrangement of tents in the background.

-Source: Shepherd 1861, 'Review and Encampment of the Victorian Volunteers at Werribee 1st April 1861,' State Library Victoria, Accession No. H4993

-The 1880s saw a resurgence in the Chirnsides' military interests in the area.
-Percy Chirnside, the son of Andrew Chirnside, was commissioned a lieutenant in the Victorian Field Artillery Brigade in June 1887.
-419 In 1889, Andrew Chirnside partially funded the cost of raising and maintaining a half-battery of horse artillery at Werribee, which was left in Percy's command.
+(Source: Shepherd 1861, 'Review and Encampment of the Victorian Volunteers at Werribee 1st April 1861,' State Library Victoria, Accession No. H4993) The 1880s saw a resurgence in the Chirnsides' military interests in the area.
+Percy Chirnside, the son of Andrew Chirnside, was commissioned a lieutenant in the Victorian Field Artillery Brigade in June 1887.345 In 1889, Andrew Chirnside partially funded the cost of raising and maintaining a half-battery of horse artillery at Werribee, which was left in Percy's command.
 Andrew provided for the horses and stables, as well as the uniforms, drill hall and part of the military instructor's wages.
-Percy later went to England to complete further training and was promoted to captain in 1893.
-420 Percy Chirnside played a pivotal role in the military activities in the district.
+Percy later went to England to complete further training and was promoted to captain in 1893.346 Percy Chirnside played a pivotal role in the military activities in the district.
 In conjunction with Sir William Clarke, Percy Chirnside had maintained the half-battery through to the 1890s, although it was disbanded shortly after he was promoted to captain.
 In 1897 he funded much of the cost of the military encampment.

-Figure 99 Captain Percy Chirnside poses (centre) with members of the Victorian Half-Artillery at Werribee Park, 1893.

-Source: The Sketch, 4 October 1893, p.
-534
+Figure 87 Captain Percy Chirnside poses (centre) with members of the Victorian Half-Artillery at Werribee Park, 1893.
+(Source: The Sketch, 4 October 1893, p.
+534) 345 Heather Ronald 1979, 'Chirnside, John Percy (1865-1944)', Australian Dictionary of Biography, National Centre of Biography, Australian National University, http://adb.anu.edu.au/biography/.
+346 Ronald 1979.

 Chirnside hosted an Empire Day celebration in 1907 for schoolboy cadets, drawn from the major private schools in the state.
-The day included battalion drills and a mock battle, and Chirnside was responsible for funding a specially commissioned train trip for the 700 cadets that arrived in Werribee.
-421
+The day included battalion drills and a mock battle, and Chirnside was responsible for funding a specially commissioned train trip for the 700 cadets that arrived in Werribee.347